 Legal and Legislative Victories

 There have been encouraging recent victories that have given wild horse advocacy groups some hope.
-In July 2020 the House of Representatives passed an amendment that will require the BLM to spend $11 million on the humane fertility drug PZP.
+In July 2020, The House of Representatives approved a significant wild horse protection measure.
+They passed an amendment that would require the BLM to spend $11 million on the fertility control vaccine PZP.
+Unfortunately the legislation that Congress passed in December 2020 differs from the original measure in that it doesn’t require the BLM to spend that amount, but it does include $14 million for them to implement their horse and burro management plan.
+The problem though is that the majority of this money could be used for roundups.
+But there is still cause for hope as Congress has called on the BLM to “include a robust expansion of fertility control utilizing methods that are proven, safe and humane.”
 This is a step in the right direction and hopefully a step away from the horrific helicopter roundups.

 In April 2017, the American Wild Horse Preservation campaign and wild horse advocates scored a major victory in Nevada, where more than half of America’s remaining wild horses live.
 The 9th U.S. Federal Circuit Court of Appeals in San Francisco denied an appeal by the Nevada Association of Counties and Nevada Farm Bureau Federation—an organization representing cattle ranchers—who argued that overpopulated wild horse and burro herds were damaging public Nevada grasslands and robbing their livestock of forage.
 The lawsuit had demanded that the U.S. Bureau of Land Management expedite widespread roundups across Nevada and allow the horses to be sold for slaughter.
 The decision upheld an earlier ruling in 2015 by a federal judge in Reno, Nevada, who had originally dismissed their lawsuit.
 The 10th U.S. Federal Circuit Court of Appeals in Denver upheld a similar ruling in favor of the American Wild Horse Preservation Campaign in Wyoming in October of 2016.